 - Her friends are intrigued and come to your site to make their own purchases.

 This is an example of the inbound methodology.
-Rather than using traditional sales methods to actively pursue your customers, inbound works to attract customers and provide value for them, which ultimately drives sales.
+Rather than using traditional sales methods to actively pursue your customers, inbound works to attract customers via strategies like content marketing, providing value and building relationships with leads, which ultimately drives more sales.
 All of a user’s actions are tracked within HubSpot, helping your team know when and how to follow up.

 As you can see, HubSpot is a powerful tool that can have a massive impact on your company.

-We know that was a lot of information about how HubSpot works and how it can help grow your business.
-So we thought we’d share some of our favorite parts of HubSpot while you wrap your mind around everything it can do.
+Wondering why HubSpot is so popular?
+We know this was a lot of information about how HubSpot works, and how it can help grow your business.
+So we thought we’d share some of our favorite things about HubSpot while you wrap your mind around everything it can do.

 Everything is in one place.